 - Spread the dulce de leche over the pie crust.
 See notes in the blog regarding making this from scratch.

-- In a medium sized bowl and a hand mixer, whip the heavy cream, powdered sugar, and instant espresso.
+- In a medium sized bowl, with a hand mixer, whip the heavy cream, powdered sugar, Kalua, and instant espresso.
 Beat until stiff peaks form.

 - Top the pies with the whipped topping.